Principal $\infty$-Bundles and Smooth String Group Models: Principal -bundles and group extensions in -topoi

 This is a refinement of~\cite[Prop.~3.13]{NSS:oo-bundles} to a statement on the level of simplicial objects, rather than only on their zeroth level.

 \begin{proof} Consider the diagram

 in $\Fun(\bbDelta^\opp, \bH)$.
-Here, the front and back squares are pullbacks (by Lemmas~\ref{st:trivial bundle over pb} and \ref{st:G//G as pb Bun}), and the diagram is obtained as a morphism of pullback diagrams.
+Here, the front and rear squares are pullbacks (by Lemmas~\ref{st:trivial bundle over pb} and \ref{st:G//G as pb Bun}, respectively), and the diagram is obtained as a morphism of pullback diagrams.
 We need to show that the right-hand face is a pullback square in $\Fun(\bbDelta^\opp, \bH)$.

 First, we show that the top square of~\eqref{eq:arb PBun as pb} is a pullback.
 By Lemma~\ref{st:lims in Gpd and Grp objects} it suffices to check this level-wise: at simplicial level $n= 0$, it is trivial.
-For $n \in \NN$, the square consists of the the image under the functor $(-) \times G^{n-1}$ of the diagram
+For $n \in \NN$, the square consists of the the image under the functor $(-) \times G_1^{n-1}$ of the diagram

 This a pullback diagram: there is a commutative diagram